triradial/Freon4dsl/docs/CRC-Plan.md

 ### To-Do
 - [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
+- [ ] I updated the tinyMCE config to allow links in the description but they don't open from the editor.
+They do open from the checklist.
+Is this what we want?
+- [ ] Add an Event and it does not show in the drop-down for the 'When'.
+Close and re-open the study and it shows.
+- [ ] In patient chart:
+  - [ ] If a visit/event and a window overlap how should it be shown, e.g., two icons in same box.
+Same qustion for visit/window overlapping patient unavailable.
+In some places you should two icons but not for all cases.
 - [ ] For the boxes around concepts in the UI:
   - [ ] If you edit a field in a box with 'X' then tab out of that concept, the box with 'X' remains displayed.
   - [ ] Seems to be a difference between behavior for hover and focus, Jos called it out in the meeting today.